Charles H. Burns

 Charles Henry Burns (January 19, 1835 – May 22, 1909) was an American attorney and politician who served in the New Hampshire Senate and as the United States Attorney for the District of New Hampshire.

 Early life

-Burns was born in Milford, Massachusetts to Charles A., and Elizabeth (Hutchinson) Burns on January 19, 1835 he spent his early life on his fathers farm.
-From the age of seventeen, to when he was twenty one, Burns taught school in Ashby, Massachusetts, New Ipswich, New Hampshire and Lyndeborough, New Hampshire.
+Burns was born in Milford, Massachusetts, to Charles A. and Elizabeth (Hutchinson) Burns on January 19, 1835.
+He spent his early life on his father's farm.
+From the age of seventeen, to when he was twenty one, Burns taught school in Ashby, Massachusetts, New Ipswich, New Hampshire, and Lyndeborough, New Hampshire.